SaumyaPatil/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Here, I have posted my data structures and algorithms I practice.
+Here, I have posted my data structures and algorithms codes that I practice.